-Certain of our primary and secondary endpoints in our clinical trials, including our currently ongoing Phase 3 clinical trials of roflumilast cream in plaque psoriasis, involve subjective assessments by physician and patients, which can increase the uncertainty of clinical trial outcomes.
+Certain of our primary and secondary endpoints in our clinical trials, including our currently ongoing Phase 3 clinical trials of roflumilast cream in plaque psoriasis, as well as our recently completed Phase 2 clinical trials of roflumilast cream in atopic dermatitis and roflumilast foam in seborrheic dermatitis, involve subjective assessments by physician and patients, which can increase the uncertainty of clinical trial outcomes.
 For example, one of the secondary endpoints requires patients to report pruritus (itching) as measured by the Worst Itch - Numeric Rating Scale and complete or deliver patient or caregiver reported outcomes over the course of our clinical trials.
 This and other assessments are inherently subjective, which can increase the variability of clinical results across clinical trials and create a significant degree of uncertainty in determining overall clinical benefit.
-Such assessments can be influenced by factors outside of our control, and can vary widely from day-to-day for a particular patient, and from patient-to-patient and site-to-site within a clinical trial.
+Such assessments can be influenced by factors outside of our control, and can vary widely from day-to-day for a particular patient, and from patient-to-patient and site-to-site within a clinical trials.
 In addition, frequent reporting requirements may lead to rating fatigue and a loss of accuracy and reliability of the data resulting from our clinical trials.
 Further, the FDA or comparable foreign regulatory authority may not accept such patient or caregiver reported outcomes as sufficiently validated.
 Accordingly, these subjective assessments can complicate clinical trial design, adversely impact the ability of a study to show a statistically significant improvement and generally adversely impact a clinical development program by introducing additional uncertainties.

-Patient reported outcome instruments, their use in our Phase 3 clinical trials of roflumilast cream and the inclusion of such data in the product labeling will depend on, but is not limited to, the FDA's review of the following:
+Patient reported outcome instruments, their use in, among others, our Phase 3 clinical trials of roflumilast cream and the inclusion of such data in the product labeling will depend on, but is not limited to, the FDA's review of the following: